 Our office is linked with the Department of Taxation to allow for the direct entry of tax returns which qualify for the Accelerated Refund Program.
 If you qualify, you could have your refund within 7-10 working days.
 Also, our staff serves as a liaison for citizens dealing with correspondence received from the Virginia Department of Taxation.

-If you need forms or assistance, you may contact our office at:
+If you need forms or assistance, you may contact or visit one of our offices.

 Do I need to file a Virginia Income Tax return?

 Answer: You must file a Virginia Income Tax return if you are:

 - Single and your Virginia Adjusted Gross Income (VAGI) is $11,650 or more

 - Married filing jointly and combined VAGI is $23,300 or more